Episcopal Diocese of Georgia

-The Episcopal Diocese of Georgia, USA is one of 20 dioceses that comprise Province IV of the US Episcopal Church, and is a diocese within the worldwide Anglican Communion.
+The Episcopal Diocese of Georgia is one of 20 dioceses that comprise Province IV of the US Episcopal Church, and is a diocese within the worldwide Anglican Communion.
 The current bishop is Frank S. Logue, who succeeded Scott Anson Benhase on May 30, 2020, when he was consecrated 11th bishop of Georgia at a service held in Christ Church in Savannah, Georgia.

 As of November 2019 there were 65 parishes, one aided parish, and four newer worshipping communities in the diocese, with 76 priests and 28 deacons.

+In 2024, the diocese reported average Sunday attendance (ASA) of 3,398 persons.
+No membership statistics were reported in 2024 national parochial reports.

 History

 The Episcopal Church in Georgia began as a small diocese of three parishes in 1823: Christ Church, Savannah; Christ Church, St. Simons Island; and St. Pauls, Augusta.
 Seventeen years later there were six churches as Christ Church, Macon; Trinity Church, Columbus; and Grace Church, Clarkesville had been added to the earlier three churches.
 Christ Church, Savannah's pledge of $400 to the ministry in Clarkesville made the ministry of Grace Church possible and secured the six parishes necessary to elect a bishop.
 The six parishes met in Clarkesville in 1840 to unanimously nominate and unanimously elect the then 36-year-old Stephen Elliott as the first Bishop of Georgia.

 In 1861, Elliott and Leonidas Polk, Bishop of Louisiana issued a letter calling for a break with the General Convention of The Episcopal Church, which they noted came not from doctrinal differences but "political changes."
 The group that met in response to this letter formed the Protestant Episcopal Church of the Confederate States of America, with Elliott as its first and only Presiding Bishop.
 The Confederate church was reunited with the remainder of The Protestant Episcopal Church in the United States in 1865.
 Stephen Elliot died unexpectedly on December 21, 1866.

 The following year, John W. Beckwith, then rector of Trinity Church, New Orleans. was elected as the second Bishop of the Diocese of Georgia.
 He was consecrated as Bishop on April 2, 1868, in St. John's Church, Savannah.
 Beckwith served as Bishop of the Episcopal Diocese of Georgia for 23 years during the difficult period of reconstruction.
 There were 31 churches in the diocese at the time of his consecration.
 At his death, there were 53 churches and five missions.
-In 1887-1888, Beckwith spent five months abroad preaching in Anglican Churches in Italy, France, England, Egypt and Palestine.
+In 1887–1888, Beckwith spent five months abroad preaching in Anglican Churches in Italy, France, England, Egypt and Palestine.
 He died November 23, 1890.